Last updated: 9/13/21 | September 13th, 2021

 Be sure to visit the Santa Maria de Montserrat monastery to see the famous shrine of the Black Madonna.
 The monastery is built into the mountain and the Black Madonna statue is said to have been carved in Jerusalem during the early years of Christianity, though it most likely dates to the 12th century.

-Train tickets for the hour-long journey cost around 20 EUR (round trip).
+Tickets for the hour-long journey cost around 24 EUR (round trip).

 13. Take a Stroll on La Rambla

 This is the most popular (and most crowded) street in the city.
 It’s lined with trees and beautiful buildings and you’ll usually be able to find lots of locals busking here too.
-The street grew to prominence during the Middle Ages, and while it’s still the main tourist hub in the city I’d avoid shopping or eating here (everything will be overpriced).
+The street grew to prominence during the Middle Ages, and while it’s still the main tourist hub in the city, I’d avoid shopping or eating here (everything is overpriced).
 That said, it’s nevertheless worth a stroll.
-The street is just over 1km long so it won’t take long to take in the sights.
+The street is just over 1km long so it won’t take long to take in the sights, which include the Gran Teatre del Liceu (the opera house) and a mosaic by Joan Miró.

 14. Hit the Beach